 Near the end of Kimmerikong Ridge in Muogamarra National Park is a figure with a bulbous head, or as McCarthy described it: “an oval bulbous, radiating in a semi circle”.
 Campbell also documented this site in 1899 – but didn’t describe the engraving.
 One of the four “bulbs” is no longer easily visible, and the lower part of the figure has weathered away.
 The engraving was interpreted by McCarthy as “a headdress, a frog’s foot or a branching plant”.

-There a second figure next to the bulbous head (not recorded by Campbell of McCarthy) although it’s also very weathered and hard to make out what it is.
+There is a second figure next to the bulbous head (not recorded by Campbell of McCarthy) although it’s also very weathered and hard to make out what it is.
 It may be a man or woman, with upraised arms.

 Note: As a restricted nature reserve, photography and off-track site visitation within Muogamarra is not allowed without a permit.